Nigel Calder: Career

 Calder participated in making the film The Great Global Warming Swindle.
 He also co-authored The Chilling Stars.
 Regarding global warming, Calder stated: "Governments are trying to achieve unanimity by stifling any scientist who disagrees.
 Einstein could not have got funding under the present system."

+Scientists have generally not found the published work of Calder et al. in The Chilling Stars persuasive.
+For example, Lockwood et al. find that "The cloud-cosmic ray suggestion increasingly fails to match observations".
+A joint Spanish/Japanese collaboration of solar ray/astrophysics experts found that the change in global cloud cover is closely correlated with El Niño–Southern Oscillation and uncorrelated with solar rays.

 Personal life

 His wife (Elisabeth Palmer) was formerly an adviser on language teaching for the London Chamber of Commerce.
 They had two sons, including travel writer Simon Calder, and three daughters.

 Death

 Calder died in Crawley, West Sussex, England on 25 June 2014, aged 82.